atmz/advent-of-code/README.md

 3. Didn't handle end of line case correctly (was only processing numbers after seeing a non-numeric symbol) and then overcomplicated things worrying about `+` and `-` signs.
 Once figured out, decently fast part 2
 4. Fast (but not fast enough) part 1 , but then used array index instead of Game ID in initial part 2 implementation, which was wrong and delayed me a bit
 5. Tedious problem.
 Incredible innefficent part 1, so did a complete rewrite for part 2
-6. Late start due to life - actual time taken around 3:30 for part 1, 4:30 for part 2 (but I got some thinking time)
+6. Late start due to life - actual time taken around 3:30 for part 1, 4:30 for part 2 (but I got some thinking time).
+Classic easy puzzle, part 1 solution Just Worked for part 2
 7. TIL that Python3 deprecates `cmp` and also that `key` is faster and cleaner.
 Part 1 was straightforward but I was a bit slow.
-I tried to be too smart and count unique cards to figure out rankings quickly, but that got too messy for part 2, so I stopped, had breakfast, and rewrote it a little more cleanly
+I tried to be too smart and count unique cards to figure out rankings quickly, but that got too messy for part 2, so I stopped, had breakfast, and rewrote it a little more cleanlygit